rust-stuco/lectures/week12/parallelism.md

 # Creating Threads, In More Detail
-Threads can be created/spawned using `thread::spawn`.
+Recall: threads can be spawned with `thread::spawn`.
 ```rust
 let handle = thread::spawn(|| {
     for i in 1..10 {